 Five years after Kyle’s death, an interesting story was reported by WTSP News in Tampa.
 On November 9, 2012, Mark C. Rathbun—Scientology’s former number-two man—gave sworn testimony accusing Clearwater-area judges and lawyers of criminal wrongdoing regarding another Scientology-related lawsuit.

-Statement of Mark C. Rathbun, former senior executive of the Church of Scientology.
+Statement of Mark C. Rathbun, a former senior executive of the Church of Scientology.

 Token from Lisa McPherson’s services after her death in 1995.